SixArm/topics/topics/business-strategy-and-business-tactics/index.md

-# Business Strategy and Business Tactics
+# Business strategy and business tactics

 Business strategy refers to the overall plan and direction set by an organization to achieve its long-term goals.
 It involves making key decisions about the organization's mission, vision, values, target market, competitive positioning, and value proposition.
 Business strategy focuses on answering fundamental questions such as what business the company is in, how it will differentiate itself from competitors, and how it will create value for its customers.
 Strategies are typically formulated at the higher levels of an organization and provide guidance for decision-making across the entire enterprise.